 My three favorite words when it comes to buying: if you believe.

-Relevant KPIs are the only way you can make an informed decision about what to believe when evaluating an acquisition target.
+Relevant key performance indicators are the only way you can make an informed decision about what to believe when evaluating an acquisition target.
 Therefore, it goes the same if you are an investor.

 Investor Relations Tips and KPIs